hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/starting_with_data.md

 Question 2:
 Find the average session duration for the top 3 visitor.

-SELECT "fullvisitorId", AVG("timeOnSite") AS avgSessionDuration FROM all_sessions_clean
-GROUP BY "fullvisitorId"
-limit 3

 SQL Queries:
-SELECT "fullvisitorId", AVG("timeOnSite") AS avgSessionDuration FROM all_sessions_clean
+SELECT "fullvisitorId", AVG("timeOnSite") AS avgSessionDuration

+FROM all_sessions_clean

 GROUP BY "fullvisitorId"

 limit 3

 Answer: